The Thrift Savings Plan (TSP), used by federal civilian and military personnel, is one of the best retirement systems in the world.

 This approach historically beats the market by a little bit, and also reduces volatility.
 But the past is no guarantee of the future.
-And relying on just one metric, like the CAPE ratio, can be misleading.
-It’s useful to consider several different ways to value the market before trying to alter your portfolio around it.

 Fortunately though, contrarian rebalancing has more to do with logic than intelligence; it’s psychologically hard to move away from stocks when they are highly priced, and to buy extra stocks at the darkest part of a recession when they’re cheap.
 But the underlying principles aren’t rocket science.